How It Works

 Bar Chart View

-Toggle to see the scope progress for each Package in a Bar Chart
+Toggle to see the scope progress for each Pitch in a Bar Chart

 3